shailen2501/distributed-kv/README.md

 The repo implements a relative simpler design for a distributed key value with a foucs to understand important distributed concepts.
 The folders represents the concepts and build on top of each other.

-My hope in creating this repo is to learn and implement these concepts myself and in doing so, if this is anyway helped you, please give a shout out!
+My hope in creating this repo is to refresh and implement these concepts  and in doing so, if this has helped you, please give a shout out!

 Step up instructions
 Project is implemented in Python and FastAPI.
 I have purposely not used libraries to code the concepts but instead implemented them in pure python to understand the concept deeply.